Spain celebrates end of COVID lockdown with street parties | DW | 09.05.2021

 With COVID-19 infection rates stabilizing and progress in the vaccination drive, most of Spain's 17 regions were able to relax coronavirus restrictions.

-Scenes of unmasked dancing and group signing resembled in Madrid's central Puerta del Sol square pre-pandemic nightlife.
+Scenes of unmasked dancing and group singing in Madrid's central Puerta del Sol square resembled pre-pandemic nightlife.
 Police had to usher revelers out.

 The decision mainly allows Spaniards to travel between regions for the first time in months.

-Local restaurants and bars will also be able to serve again and have their doors open until 11 p.m.
-However, a limit of four people per table remains and indoor dining is limited to 30% of capacity.
+Local restaurants and bars will also be able to stay open until 11 p.m.
+However, a limit of four people per table remains and indoor dining is limited to 30% capacity.

 While intra-regional travel bans have ended and curfews lifted, not all of the restrictions are being relaxed.